And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 The struggle, it gave a fact.

-Cause Trayvon have an Android.
+Because Trayvon have an android.

-You just click on the android, that can end the call.
+And if you clap hands together, you just click on the android, that can end the call.

 And there was a struggle.